 A foreign object stuck in your dog’s mouth is not dangerous unless it blocks breathing, but it can be painful.
 Things such as broken piece of a stick or bone can cut tissue and cause bleeding.
 Sometimes though, the only signs will be a reluctance to eat, or bad breath.

 For large breeds, kneel on the floor beside the dog and hug him to your chest with one arm around the neck and the other arm around the chest.
 Have a second person examine the mouth.

 Step 2 Open the mouth

 Place one hand over his head and circle the muzzle with your thumb and middle fingers so the fingertips press his lips against his teeth just behind the long canine teeth.
 This will prompt him to open his mouth.
 Use your other hand to press down on the jaw and open the mouth wider.
 Sometimes you can remove the object with your fingers.
-If you can’t reach it, try using a blunt-tipped tweezers.
+If you can’t, try using a blunt-tipped tweezers.